IPCC-WG1/Atlas/datasets-interactive-atlas/README.md

 ## The Interactive Atlas Dataset

-The Interactive Atlas Dataset comprises gridded information from a set of [25 variables and impact-relevant indices](https://interactive-atlas.ipcc.ch/regional-information/about#variables) used in the [Interactive Atlas](http://interactive-atlas.ipcc.ch), computed from CMIP5/6 and CORDEX data (historical and scenario simulations) with monthly temporal resolution and interpolated to common [reference grids](/reference-grids) (including postprocessing –e.g. bias adjustment– when needed).
+The Interactive Atlas Dataset comprises gridded information from a set of [25 variables and impact-relevant indices](https://interactive-atlas.ipcc.ch/regional-information/about#variables) used in the [Interactive Atlas](http://interactive-atlas.ipcc.ch), computed from CMIP5/6 and CORDEX historical and scenario simulations (see [data-sources](/data-sources)), with monthly temporal resolution and interpolated to common [reference grids](/reference-grids) (including postprocessing –e.g. bias adjustment– when needed).

-The resulting dataset is long-term archived by the [IPCC-DDC](https://www.ipcc-data.org) in [DIGITAL.CSIC](https://digital.csic.es/handle/10261/280324) as part of the available data for the AR6.
-It can also be accessed in a user-friendly manner by pointing to the copy of the dataset available on the [Copernicus Data Store](https://cds.climate.copernicus.eu/cdsapp#!/dataset/projections-climate-atlas?tab=overview).
+The resulting dataset underpins the Atlas chapter and the Interactive Atlas products.
+This final dataset is preserved in the long term and is openly accessible from the IPCC Data Distribution Center ([IPCC-DDC catalog entry](https://ipcc-browser.ipcc-data.org/browser/dataset/6171/0)) in the DIGITAL.CSIC [repository](https://digital.csic.es/handle/10261/280324).
+A replica of the data is accessible through the Climate Data Store (CDS) of the CopernicusClimate Change Service (C3S), allowing interactive downloads using the CDS web interface or programmatic access via the CDS API service: “[Gridded monthly climate projection dataset underpinning the IPCC AR6 Interactive Atlas](https://doi.org/10.24381/cds.5292a2b0)”.

 The metadata and scripts for reproducibily are included in this repository.

 A subset with information spatially aggregated over the IPCC [reference regions](/reference-regions) is avaialable in the section [datasets-aggregated-regionally](/datasets-aggregated-regionally) of this repository and is used to reproduce some of the figures of the Atlas chapter (see [notebooks](/notebooks) section).

 ## Code for reproducibility of the Interactive Atlas Dataset